Computer Architecture

 Description

-This course covers the design of complex computer systems making heavy use of the components and techniques discussed in CMSC 313, CMPE 212 and CMPE 310.
+This course covers the design of complex computer systems making heavy use of the components and techniques discussed in CMSC 313, or CMPE 212 and CMPE 310.
 All parts of the computer system – CPU, memory and input/output – are discussed in detail.
-Topics include information representation, floating-point arithmetic, instructions set design issues (RISC vs. CISC), microprogrammed control, hardwired control, pipelining, memory cashes, bus control and timing,input/output mechanism and issues in the construction of parallel processors.
+Topics include information representation, floating-point arithmetic, instructions set design issues (RISC vs. CISC), microprogrammed control, hardwired control, pipelining, memory caches, bus control and timing,input/output mechanism and issues in the construction of parallel processors.

 Course Outcomes

-Program Outcomes
+Student Outcomes

 Text